Reds vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .333 with seven walks.
+- Yelich will look for his fifth straight game with a hit in this matchup.
+In his last five games he is hitting .294 with six walks and an RBI.

 Yelich Recent Games